4 Sources

 1

 .
-Gabriela Arriagada, a researcher at CENIA and head of the project's ethics team, explained that incorporating Latin American culture means "a training approach designed to address data that reflects cultural realities, identifying where gaps exist in other models"1
+Gabriela Arriagada, a researcher at CENIA and head of the project's ethics team, explained that "when we talk about incorporating Latin American culture, we are referring to a training approach designed to address data that reflects cultural realities, identifying where gaps exist in other models"1

 1

 .
-Luis Chiruzzo, an engineering professor at the University of the Republic in Uruguay, called it a "very important milestone for Latin America" that ensures everyone is included in the data training process1
+Luis Chiruzzo, an engineering professor at the University of the Republic in Uruguay, called it "a very important milestone for Latin America" that provides assurance that everyone is included in the training1

 .Summarized by